asheratlas/atlas-realms-portfolio/ADR_hybrid_llm_architecture.md

 ## The Options I Considered

 **Why not pure LLM?** Inconsistency is disqualifying for a product.
 Users notice when the same query returns different results on refresh.
 And retroactive LLM explanations ("this game appears because it matches your preferences") are not grounded in any actual computation — the model is confabulating.
-The 37% inconsistency rate I measured was the clearest signal to abandon the pure-LLM path.
+A small-scale diagnostic I ran — identical prompts across successive runs — showed 37.5% returned different result sets.
+That was the clearest signal to abandon the pure-LLM path.

 There's also a training data bias: LLMs are trained on text that skews heavily toward the most-discussed titles.
 In practice, the same 15–20 popular games surface across many different prompts regardless of how specific the query is.
 The long tail — games that fit the request better but are less written about — is structurally underrepresented.